TerrenceAm22/aws-serverless-pipeline/README.md

  5. Drawing the architecture diagram and understanding how each service interacts with the other within AWS.
  6. Configuring Github Actions.
  7. Setting up the eventbridge data submit bus.
+ 8. Common errors I would get is when using terraform is getting "undeclared resource at a line" "or duplicate resource please create an unqiue resource name"

+ Some Optional performace enhancements to this project to increase its scalability, would be to enable auto scaling for DynamoDB for the large scale bulk inserts.
+ Implementing SQS as a buffer, instead of calling lambda directly, you can send messages to a queue.
+You can configure lambda to poll and process those messages in batches.
+This can help in reducing request failures if their is alot of data being sent be API gateway.